Vikram-VN/OSF-CLI/README.md

   --no-validation                Do not validate assets when running yarn deploy.
   --replaceApp <appName>         When specified the application being deployed will replace this application in the hosted sandbox
   --zipFile [zip file location]  Deploy a specific zip file.
 The app name used to deploy is extracted from the zip.
   -t, --tag <value>              Associate a custom value with the deployment.
-This value will be included as part of the deployment's metadata (default: [])
+This value will be included as part of the deployments metadata (default: [])
   -p, --publish                  With this option, any changes from the deploy/delete will be published.
   --publishAll [confirm]         With this option, all changes in the publishing queue will be published.
 You will be prompted to confirm this option.
 Optionally, the prompt can be bypassed by specifying 'Y'
   --no-build                     Skip the production build before deploying